 Error Detection

-The DCC packet length limit of 6 bytes (inclusive of X-OR checksum) is long established in S-9.2.1.
+The DCC packet length limit of 6 bytes (inclusive of XOR checksum) is long established in S-9.2.1.
 This limit exists primarily for two reasons:

 DCC bandwidth is limited, and ensures that as many diverse packets can be sent in a given time period

-The probability of the X-OR checksum correctly identifying an error remains reasonably high.
+The probability of the XOR checksum correctly identifying an error remains reasonably high.

 In order to implement the new features in this standard, longer than 6-byte packets are highly desired.
 Therefore, a CRC-8 checksum has been added for packets resulting in a greater than 6-byte length.
 The goal is to keep the probability of correctly identifying an error reasonably high despite these longer packet lengths.

-For the shortest possible packet requiring the addition of the CRC-8 (8-bytes inclusive of CRC-8 and X-OR checksums), the added bandwidth overhead is approximately 12.5%.
+For the shortest possible packet requiring the addition of the CRC-8 (8-bytes inclusive of CRC-8 and XOR checksums), the added bandwidth overhead is approximately 12.5%.
 The exact percentage overhead will vary depending on the mix of 1's and 0's, and goes down with longer packet lengths.

 RCN-218 further requires that both "edges / bit halves" of the DCC signal be evaluated and discarded if either evaluation results in error.
 The NMRA agrees that this technique may serve to improve message reception integrity.
 However, the NMRA Standard remains silent on this requirement largely because there is no agreed-upon engineering model available that can be used in NMRA Conformance Warrant evaluation.
 This technique is recommended to be used, but is not required by the NMRA Standard or evaluated for the purposes of NMRA Conformance.